 My beloved better half, Dr. Balasaraswathy, is a Dermatologist practicing at Mangalooru and Akshaya is our son.
 [More about my family here]

 We have developed a unique diet and lifestyle programme for the management of metabolic syndrome related disorders, being offered at Spandana Centre for Metabolic Medicine at Light House Hill Road, Mangalooru.

-My fortnightly column on health related issues, titled Arogya Ashaya, is published in Vijaya Karnataka, the leading Kannada Daily.
+My fortnightly column on health related issues, titled Arogya Prabha, is published in Kannada Prabha, the leading Kannada Daily.
+[Links on the right] Earlier, my fortnightly column titled Arogya Ashaya, was published in Vijaya Karnataka.
 [Links on the right]

 Currently, I am also a co-investigator in the project titled Malaria Research Training in South India being conducted by the Kuvempu University Consortium, Shimoga, Karnataka, in collaboration with the Department of Biochemistry and Molecular Biology, Pennsylvania State University College of Medicine, USA, and funded by the Fogarty International Center, National Institutes of Health (NIH), USA.

 What’s in my name?
 Srinivas is the name my parents gave me.
 Kakkilaya is derived from Kakkolu-illu-aaya – one belonging to Kakkolu, our ancestral home – or illu in Tulu.
 Bevinje is the village near Cherkala, 8 kms from Kasaragod in northern Kerala, where my paternal family home is now located.
 It is just adjacent to Kakkolu, our ancestral location.